networknext/next/docs/source/how_it_works.rst

 When the public internet is already good enough, or we can't find a route that's significantly better, the SDK keeps sending packets across the public internet.

-If for any reason, the SDK cannot communicate with the Network Next backend, it falls back seamlessly and just sends packets across the public internet.
+If for any reason, the SDK cannot communicate with the Network Next backend, it falls back to sending packets across the public internet.

-This way no matter what happens, *your players can always play your game*.
+So no matter what happens, *your players can always play your game*.